COCPORN/OCore/README.md

 ## Service

+**When to use**: Use services when you have a problem that is _task based_, as in "I have a task I need to get done".
+This is opposed to _data based_, as in "I have some data I need to get grokked".
+Services provide an RPC (remote procedure call)-like interface to the cluster.
+This is often practical if you need to orchestrate multiple data entities, or do compute based work.

+Services are activated in the cluster multiple times, and have no identity.

-An OCore Service is a stateless, reentrant integer keyed grain.
+An OCore Service is implemented as a stateless, reentrant integer keyed grain.
 It can _optionally_ be automatically published to an HTTP endpoint.
 An exposed Service will always be hit with identity `0`, so there will be no explosion of grains on the server.
 An exposed Service is an opinionated alternative to an ASPNET Core `Controller`, with these benefits:

 - No plumbing to get to the cluster
 - No chance of accidentally putting business logic in the controllers
 - Easy to maintain
 - Easy to learn
-- Plays (relatively) nice with the rest of ASPNET Core
+- Plays (relatively) nice with some relevant parts of ASPNET Core
+- Plays nice with the authorization system

 Define an interface to the service.
 Decide mentally if you want this to be an external or internally available interface.